OdinBurntwaffle/capeTrader/README.md

 The cape trader addon uses packets in order to substantially speed up parts one and three from above at a speed that would not normally be possible.
 Therefore if you use this addon you could potentially look suspicious.
 Part 1 of the process takes only 1 second using this addon.
 If this makes you uncomfortable you can change the value of the TRADE_DELAY variable in the capeTrader.lua file to a more reasonable amount if you wish.
 This addon does part 3 pretty much instantaneously once the incoming 0x034 packet is received from part 2.
 So once again you can look suspicious again during this stage.
 There is currently no option to add a delay to this at the moment but it is being considered to have such a delay.
 The time it takes for part 2 and 4 should not be that different from you augmenting capes manually.

 The possibility of the loss of augment items comes from part 3.
-When augmenting normally you will get denied by the npc if you try to trade an already maxed cape.
-Injecting the 0x036 packet and later the 0x05B packets bypasses this check but you lose your augment items but get your cape back unchanged if you have already maxed an augment path.
+When augmenting manually you will get denied by the npc if you try to trade an already maxed cape.
+Injecting the 0x036 packet and later the 0x05B packets bypasses this check but you lose your augment items but receive your cape back unchanged if you have already maxed an augment path.
 There are some safeguards to prevent this happening in this addon but it has not been tested on every single augment path.
 So please use the go command with caution.

 Please keep all of the above in mind before deciding to use this addon.
 If you do decide to use CapeTrader I hope you find it useful!